mhatzl/mantra-wiki/5-Requirements/5-Requirements.md

 **High-Level Requirements:**

 - [req:check](5-REQ-check) ...
 Contains requirements for *mantra check*
+- [req:filter](5-REQ-filter) ...
+Contains the requirement to ignore files and folders for referencing
 - [req:qa](5-REQ-qa) ...
 Contains requirements about general quality assurance
 - [req:ref_req](5-REQ-ref_req) ...
 Contains the requirement on how to reference requirements
 - [req:release](5-REQ-release) ...
 Contains the requirements for release artifacts